-The French collection is one of the largest in the USC Shoah Foundation's archive.
-Interviewees talk about France in a total of 7,123 testimonies (before WWII: 2,568; during WWII: 2,100; after WWII: 2,455).
-Their interviews were conducted in various languages - including 1,858 interviews in French - and in several different locations - 1,649 in France.
-A total of 1,340 of the archive's interviewees were born in France.
+The French collection is one of the largest in the Visual History Archive.
+Interviewees talk about France in over 7,600 testimonies, including 4,618 during the World War II period.
+Their interviews were conducted in various languages - including 1,949 interviews in French - and in several different locations - 1,675 in France.
+Close to 1,400 interviewees were born in France.

 There was a large Jewish community in France before the war, and a number of testimonies describe specific communities in locations around France.
 The French testimonies describe how, after Hitler came to power in Germany in 1933, refugees began arriving in France in ever greater numbers, especially after war broke out.